Exact orbifold fillings of contact manifolds: Symplectic cohomology of exact orbifold fillings

-\begin{remark} We need both type (I) and (II) Hamiltonians, as they each have some advantages.
+\begin{remark} So far, type (II) Hamiltonians have not been used in an essential way.
+However, it is useful to have both points of view of type (I) and (II) Hamiltonians, as they each have their own advantages.
 For example, for type (I) Hamiltonians, it is easier to apply neck-stretching as in \cite{ADC} and thus interact with constraints from $W$, see \Cref{prop:restriction} and \ref{prop:curve}.
-On the other hand, it is easier to define ring structure (and related structures) for type (II) Hamiltonians.
-In our case, \Cref{thm:quotient} and \ref{thm:unique} are obtained using type (II) Hamiltonians. \end{remark}
+On the other hand, it is easier to define the ring structure (and related structures) for type (II) Hamiltonians.
+In our case, \Cref{thm:quotient} and \ref{thm:unique} are also obtained using type (II) Hamiltonians. \end{remark}